SUSAN VAN VOLKENBURGH

 (Trilogy of Kings Book 1)

 Think Tolkien.
 An ancient land and people with a proud heritage are threatened by sinister forces.
 Their one hope—their sacred relic—is captured by the enemy, and their soldiers retreat, defeated and humiliated.
 Shadows overtake the land as bright dreams fade and hope wanes.
 Enter a young hero, eager to prove his mettle, who finds himself tested for more than courage in battle.
-Unlike the fantasy tale of Middle-earth, however, this tale is rooted in the true story of ancient Israel, told in epic fashion that brings to life famous Bible characters such as Eli the priest and Samuel the prophet.
-The author’s meticulous research, vocabulary of ancient Hebrew terms, and respect for holy scripture combine with her melodious writing style to craft a narrative artfully embellished with fictional details and sure to please lovers of Bible history who also enjoy historical fiction."

 Vividly descriptive tale of biblically-based historical fiction.
 Inspired by her love of antiquity, archaeology, and biblical history, Susan Van Volkenburgh employs prose, to which she lends an archaic flair, to recount the stories told in the Book of First Samuel.
 Within her novel, "The Stone of Ebenezer", she weaves characters, both fictional and historical, together in a biblically-based fictional story, while including touchstones of historical events to set the scene for vivid battles, treacherous journeys, lives affected by the ravages of war, and even a touch of romance.
-Her audience will be delighted as they become familiar with some of her more memorable characters, as she utilizes each of these unique individuals as a vehicle by which she endeavors to enlighten the reader about events that occurred in ancient times.
-Vividly descriptive details of the surrounding terrain, the common attire of the time, and the customs involved in daily living provide an air of authenticity to "The Stone of Ebenezer" serving to captivate and illuminate the reader in an entertaining fashion."

 I loved reading this book!
 It was so exciting to read about what happened in the book of Samuel in a way that I could vividly imagine the scenes.
-I loved hearing the stories from the perspective of God's chosen people and also the perspective of the Philistines.
-It is obvious this author did her research!
-I loved it that it's a good book for any age and has all kinds of exciting things in it.
-I can't wait for the second book of this trilogy!"

-Deborah O. Barton
+— Deborah O. Barton

 This is an amazing, accurate, novel.
 It is filled with excitement and intrigue.
 I gleaned much from reading this book.
 Susan is a gifted writer and I wait with anticipation for the next part to arrive at the bookstore."

-Rev. Judi Wiegman
+— Rev. Judi Wiegman

 Begin a journey with Susan Van Volkenburgh back to the time of 1 Samuel in her debut novel The Stone of Ebenezer.
 Tread the ancient lands of the Israel and Philistia through a novel replete with descriptive prose.
 Before you begin, let me say, I've yet to come across a biblical fiction novel so saturated with scripture and biblical history.

-Shelf-Esteem
+— Shelf-Esteem

 The Stone of Ebenezer by Susan Van Volkenburgh is an historical, Biblical fiction story.
 Susan did an excellent job of writing the story true to scripture and simply adding some specific characters that the reader can care about and cheer for.
 She did an excellent job with her setting and keeping the real Biblical characters true to form.

-K F Barr
+— K F Barr

 Great biblical fiction.
 Very accurate and well-researched.
 I cannot wait to read the next in the series."

-Chris Allaire
+— Chris Allaire

-The thing I loved the most about this book was they way it incorporated scriptures from both earlier and later timeframes (even using New Testament scriptures) to show the unity and overarching principles and to deepen the story and revelation of Yahweh' s nature.
+The thing I loved the most about this book was they way it incorporated scriptures from both earlier and later timeframes (even using New Testament scriptures) to show the unity and overarching principles and to deepen the story and revelation of Yahweh's nature.
 The book is so well written that as the characters grow in deeper understanding of who God is and who they are in him, you grow alongside them."

 Wow!
 Exciting, spiritual, adventure, great imagination put into place.
 Totally enjoyed this book!"

-Aneita
+— Aneita

-Old Testament history is not really my field - I am much more at home in the Roman Empire and the New Testament era - but I do appreciate good historical fiction when I come across it, and the field of Christian fiction is littered with so many genuinely bad works by well-meaning people who just don't have enough understanding of the era they are writing about!
+Old Testament history is not really my field--I am much more at home in the Roman Empire and the New Testament era--but I do appreciate good historical fiction when I come across it, and the field of Christian fiction is littered with so many genuinely bad works by well-meaning people who just don't have enough understanding of the era they are writing about!
 Suzan Van Volkenburgh understands the world of the Old Testament; she is steeped in the geography and history of the region, as well as what archeology has recently revealed to us about Canaanite culture.
 She brings the twilight of the era of the Judges to life, much as I tried to bring First Century Judea to life in THE REDEMPTION OF PONTIUS PILATE, my second novel.
 The clamor and noise of battle, the heartbreak of death on the battlefield, and the anguish of losing the Ark of the Covenant are portrayed with accuracy and heart.

-Lewis Smith
+— Lewis Smith

 The Anointed One